How Georgia’s New Homestead Cap Affects Sugarloaf

 Review assessment notices and timelines

-- Your 2024 value is the base year that begins the 2025 roll for the floating exemption.
+• Your 2024 value is the base year that begins the 2025 roll for the floating exemption.
 Monitor your annual notice of assessment.
 If you disagree with value, follow the local appeal process.
-The floating exemption’s mechanics and appeal-related updates are captured in the statute OCGA §48‑5‑44.2.
+Call us if you have any questions.

 Coordinate with lender and insurance

-- Ask your lender to update escrow projections using current millage and any applicable cap or opt-out information.
-Review insurance coverage at the same time so your total monthly obligation is accurate.
+• Your lender will typically update escrow projections using current millage and any applicable cap or opt-out information for property taxes.
+It is a good idea to also review insurance coverage to insure your total monthly obligation is accurate.

 Sugarloaf takeaways and next steps

-- School and city portions may differ.
-Verify GCPS and City of Duluth decisions and filings directly before finalizing budgets or listing materials GCPS HB 581 information and opt-out statute.
+• School portions may differ.
+Verify GCPS decisions and filings directly before finalizing budgets or listing materials GCPS HB 581 information and opt-out statute.

 If you want a private, no‑pressure review of your specific situation, we are here to help.
 We will translate the policy into a clear ownership-cost snapshot for your home, align your timing, and prepare a buyer-facing package that builds confidence.
 Book a Private Consultation with Floyd Real Estate Group to discuss your plan for Sugarloaf.